Alexis-Bll/network-lab-portfolio/enterprise-network-lab/README.md

 The lab is built using:

-- EVE-NG (Network emulation)
+- **EVE-NG** for network emulation
+- **Cisco IOS routers**
-- Cisco IOS routers and switches
+- **Cisco IOS Layer 2/Layer 3 switches**
-- Virtual PCs for endpoint testing
+- **Virtual PCs** for endpoint testing
-- Windows Server 2008 R2 VM (used for extended testing and services)
+- **Windows Server VM** for DHCP, DNS, Active Directory, and Group Policy in V2

+The environment allows routing, switching, redundancy, segmentation, security, and infrastructure services to be tested in a controlled virtual lab.

 ---